ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Labs/LabsPBI.md

 ### Add Power BI output in Azure Stream Analytics (ASA).

+Can be skipped if you have already completed LabASA.
 You will need to follow the instructions in Azure Stream Analytics & Power BI: A real-time analytics dashboard for real-time visibility of streaming data to set up the output of your Azure Stream Analytics job as your Power BI dashboard.

 1. Locate the stream analytics job in your Azure management portal.
 The name of the job should be: **`<YourSolutionName>sajob`** (e.g. `mhenergysajob`)
 2. Add a PowerBI output for the ASA job.
-Set the Output Alias as **`PBIoutput`**.
+Set the Output Alias as **`outputPBI`**.
 Set your Dataset Name and Table Name as **`EnergyStreamData`**.
 Once you have added the output, click **Start** at the bottom of the page to start the Stream Analytics job.
 You should get a confirmation message.

 ### Create a dashboard in Power BI online: